DrDeke/dte_plan_analyzer/README.md

 # dte_plan_analyzer
-A quick and very dirty script to examine a year's worth of your DTE Energy electric usage and calculate your cost on the D1 standard service plan vs the D1.2 time-of-day service plan
+A quick and very dirty script to examine a year's worth of your DTE Energy electric usage and calculate your cost on the D1 standard service plan vs the D1.2 time-of-day service plan and the new Shift n Save plan.

 # How to use
 1. Download exactly one year's worth of your electric usage data from dteenergy.com in CSV format